finopsfoundation/framework/_pages/projects/projects_faq.md

 #### How are WG ideas submitted?
-WG ideas can be submitted from [the Projects Overview page at finops.org](https://www.finops.org/projects/overview/).
-Look for the "[Click here to submit an idea](https://forms.monday.com/forms/db4205de73d08ebbf7bd2151ce89a1a5?r=use1)" link near the top of the page.
-This page also displays a list of current WGs.
+[The Projects Overview page at finops.org](https://www.finops.org/projects/overview/) displays a list of current Working Groups.
+If your idea is not already listed, then look for the "[Click here to submit an idea](https://forms.monday.com/forms/db4205de73d08ebbf7bd2151ce89a1a5?r=use1)" link near the top of the page.

 #### What happens after a WG idea is submitted?